 The proposed rules could require facilities to collect more monitoring data to adequately characterize the effluent and allow for averaging within a 30-day period.
 Additional data points would better characterize the discharge, minimize statistical error associated with the reasonable potential analysis, and help identify outliers.
 Where DEQ established an ammonia effluent limit, DEQ may require additional compliance monitoring to demonstrate that “no four-day average concentrations should exceed 2.5 times the chronic criterion.”

 The proposed rules would not result in a significant increase in the number of wastewater treatment plants with effluent limits for chronic ammonia criteria because the chronic criteria proposed are generally less stringent than Oregon’s current chronic criteria for ammonia.
-Due to anti-backsliding rules, in cases where the proposed ammonia criteria result in effluent limits that are less stringent than the current limits, DEQ would typically preserve the more stringent limits.
+Due to anti-backsliding rules, in cases where the proposed ammonia criteria result in effluent limits that are less stringent than the current limits, DEQ would typically preserve the previous, more stringent limits.
 There are some exceptions, including where EPA has approved a Total Maximum Daily Load and the waste load allocations specified in the TMDL contain less stringent effluent limitations than the permittee’s current effluent limits.
-The Environmental Quality Commission could approve a pollutant load increase if it is consistent with Clean Water Act 303(d)(4) or it meets one of the exceptions in CWA 402(o)(2).
+The Environmental Quality Commission could approve a pollutant load increase if it is consistent with the antidegradation requirements in Clean Water Act 303(d)(4) or it meets one of the exceptions in CWA 402(o)(2).

 The proposed rules could result in more effluent limits for the acute criteria because the proposed criteria are generally more stringent than Oregon’s current criteria.